Skip to content

 Authentication

 To authenticate, issue a POST request to the /wc-zapier-auth/v1/authenticate endpoint with a valid WordPress administrator username and password.
-With WordPress 5.6 and above you may want to use an “Application Password” as provide greater compatibility with third-party plugins.
+With WordPress 5.6 and above you may want to use an “Application Password” to provide greater compatibility with third-party plugins.

 Authorisation

-You may use HTTP Basic Auth header by providing the REST API Consumer Key as the username and the REST API Consumer Secret as the password.
+You may use the HTTP Basic Auth header by providing the REST API Consumer Key as the username and the REST API Consumer Secret as the password.

 curl https://www.example.com/wp-json/wc-zapier/v1/orders \